 &lt;sup>3 The number is based on the functional title in Umoja.
-The figures included all the staff categories in the Secretariat but excluded UN Volunteers (UNVs).
-Deviations may also occur due to inconsistency in functional titles recorded in UMOJA.
-Data was accessed from UMOJA in November 2020.
+The figures included all the staff categories in the Secretariat but excluded United Nations Volunteers.
+Deviations may also occur owing to inconsistency in functional titles recorded in Umoja.
+Data was accessed from Umoja in November 2020.